AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 ### Initial bootstrap

-Let's start by bootstraping a very simple environement, with 3 main files:
+Let's start by bootstraping a very simple environment, with 3 main files:

 ```
 .